Part 173: Falconry

 (b) Captive bred progeny of lawfully acquired raptors may be bought, sold, bartered, and offered for sale or barter under a falconry license.

-(k) First year passage birds may be captured from September 1 through January 25 only.
+(h) First year passage birds may only be captured from September 1 through January 31 inclusive.

-(l) A falconer must have his or her valid falconry license and authorization form on their person when capturing raptors.
+(k) A falconer must have his or her valid falconry license on their person when capturing raptors.

-(m) A falconer must obtain permission from a landowner before he or she captures a raptor on private land.
-Written permission must be obtained from the administering agency before capturing a raptor on public land.
+(l) A falconer must obtain permission from a landowner before he or she captures a raptor on private land.
+Permission must be obtained from the administering agency before capturing a raptor on public land.

 §173.4 Possession of raptors